Roast Beef Dinner

 Which cut of roast beef is best?

-I really like top round, bottom round and chuck roasts for my roast beef dinners.
-That said, if money isn’t an issue, tenderloin roast and sirloin tip roast are probably the best choices.
+I really like top round, bottom round, eye of round roast for my roast beef dinners especially when I’m roasting it in the oven.
+That said, if money isn’t an issue, beef tenderloin roast, and sirloin tip roast are probably the best choices.
 Here is a great article explaining the different cuts of roast beef.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.